The gRPC client interface

 The response section has the following items:

-• Response body - The primary information returned by the server after the successful execution of a request.
+• Response - The primary information returned by the server after the successful execution of a request.

 • Multiple responses - While invoking a streaming method type (client streaming, server streaming, or bidirectional streaming), the client-server communication within a single session is recorded in the response area as a series of sent and received messages in a timeline instead of a single response.